-Growing a beard for the first time takes a lot of patience.
-The average facial hair growth still takes weeks to come in fully.
+Growing facial hair for the first time takes a lot of patience.
+The average beard growth still takes weeks to come in fully.
 You likely may not reach an inch of growth within a month, but that doesn’t mean you should stop now.
 Knowing if your beard grows fast or slow is just the beginning!

 There are many ways to speed up your beard growth, whether or not it’s No Shave November.
 We have some shaving and grooming tips to improve the look of your beard, including methods to grow beard hair faster.

 Table of Contents

 If you’ve ever wondered how long does it take to grow a beard, the experts have figured it out based on a study that measured average beard growth.
 Much like scalp hair, facial hair grows incrementally in stages.

 One study found that facial hair grows roughly ¼ inch (6.35mm) to ½ inch (12.7mm) each month.
 Therefore, a full beard typically takes 2 to 4 months to grow long and thick in density.
 The individual rate of growth depends on largely genetics, diet, and skin health.